 - 14.1 All award criteria and sub-criteria together with weightings and sub-weightings must be disclosed within every competitive bid package. - 14.2 An evaluation must be made of all tender or quotation responses by an evaluation panel.
 The number of people on the evaluation panel will be a minimum of two (2) but can vary depending on the type and complexity of the Contract. - 14.3 Any collaborative procurement exercise must follow the same principles of evaluation and also the same governance procedures with regard to contract sign off and approval. - 14.4 The Authority will evaluate and award Contracts to the Supplier(s) it considers offers the best value having regard to both price and quality factors.
-This is referred to as the 'most economically advantageous tender' (MEAT) and provides for the Contract to be awarded to the Supplier best able to meet the Authority's requirement, specification and budget.
+This ensures the Contract is awarded to the Supplier best able to meet the Authority's requirement, specification and budget.